rpajanssen/java-triangle/exception-handling/before/README.md

 out what was the root cause of the exception, either by reading the code or by trying to analyse the stack trace.

-The solution is to throw a different original exception or catch the thrown exception in the location where you handle the exceptions and skip the catching it as we did in the example code.
+The solution is to throw a different original exception or catch the thrown exception only in the location where you handle the exceptions and skip the catching it as we did in the example code.

 Catch-transform-and-rethrow is NOT handling it!